 Property Protection Measures

+- Reduce the impact of flooding by retrofitting your structure.
 You can pick up a copy of “Homeowner’s Guide to Retrofitting,” as well as other helpful FEMA brochures, at the Town Hall.
-For more information on flood insurance costs and coverage, go to www.fema.gov/what-mitigation
+For additional information go to:www.pbclibrary.org

 Different measures are appropriate for different flood hazards, building types and building conditions.
 Contact the Town’s Building Official to obtain additional information on how to protect your property from floods.
 We can also make a site visit to your property to offer individual advice on how to protect your property.
 While we cannot give you detailed construction specifications, we can provide recommendations that can help you protect your property before a flood occurs.